Matthew-Puente/Covid-Risk-Assessment-App/README.md

 # Covid Risk Assessment App

-Note: This repo contains the pre-production level version of application.
-The production level version of this application is currently under review by the Google Play Store for review.
+Note: This repo contains the pre-production level version of application, using a web service that is no longer available.
+The production level version of this application is currently under review by the Google Play Store for release.

 ## Features